 Parenting Dilemmas: Dr. Phil's Advice

-Dr. Phil speaks with parents who say their little ones are testing them every single day by cursing, stealing, and getting naked at the neighbors!
+Dr. Phil speaks with parents who say their little ones are testing them every single day by stealing, cursing, biting and getting naked at the neighbors!
 See more of their stories and get Dr. Phil's advice:

 Children are products of their family system.
 This is not an isolated act and the child should not be a scapegoat for what may be a family problem.
 Think about what kind of disruption has taken place in the child's life.
 Is the child a product of divorce?
 Did you move recently?
 Was there a dramatic change in this child's life?
 Think about why the child's behavior may have started.

 Eric and Patty's 8-year-old son has been stealing various items since he was 4 — and it's only getting worse.

 It's important not to spoil a child during the most formative years of his/her personality.
 If a child gets what he wants when he wants it with no consequences whatsoever, they learn absolutely no impulse control or self-discipline.

 Does the child's stealing lead to undivided attention for him?
 Be aware that that may be rewarding him/her.

 To stop this behavior, you have to find the child's currency, and take it away.
 To start with, try removing everything from the child's room except for a mattress, box spring, sheet, blanket and pillow.
 Then, make him earn back creature comforts with good behavior.
 Secondly, find a consequence that is in kind.
 For example, if he steals something worth $8, make him do an unpleasant job until he earns back that $8, plus $8 more.
 Then the extra $8 has to be given to a needy child.